adreena/DetectingRoadSigns/writeup_template.md

 <li><b>input layer:</b><br/> 32x32x1 images connect with 5x5x1x6 weights to 1st hidden layer</li>
 <li><b>conv1 layer:</b><br/>
-  first convolutional layer with filter size of 5x5x1, depth of 6 and stride of 1.<br/> After passing thorugh filters biases are added and data gets actiavted with relu to ((3)). <br/>
+  first convolutional layer with filter size of 5x5x1, depth of 6 and stride of 1.<br/> After passing thorugh filters biases are added and data gets actiavted with relu to add non-linearlity to the model<br/>
   Pooling method used in this layer is max_pool with kernel size of 2 to reduce the size of output to 10x10x6.
 </li>
 <li><b>conv2 layer:</b><br/>
 2nd convolutional layer with filter size of 5x5x6, depth of 16 and stride of 1.<br/>
-Similar to previous layer, after passing thorugh filters biases are added and data gets actiavted with relu to ((3)).<br/>
+Similar to previous layer, after passing thorugh filters biases are added and data gets actiavted with relu<br/>
 Pooling method used in this layer is max_pool with kernel size of 2 to reduce the size of output to 5x5x16.
 </li>
 <li><b>f1 layer:</b><br/>